SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

 * `Quality Metrics <#id5>`_

 Throughout this section, we assume that all functions have been imported into the namespace.
-E.g. we have run code such as ``from spikeinterface.postprocessing import extract_waveforms`` for each function.
+E.g. we have run code such as ``from spikeinterface.core import create_sorting_analyzer`` for each function.
 If you have imported the full package (ie you have run ``import spikeinterface.full as si``) you need to prepend all functions by ``si.``.
 If you have imported individual modules (ie you have run `import spikeinterface.postprocessing as spost`) we will need to prepend functions by the appropriate submodule name.